SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="-b---raw">-B, --raw</a>

 Opens the given Files in Binary Mode.
-Prints the Output as Raw Binary to the stdout-Stream.
+Prints the Output as Raw Binary to the StdOut Stream.
 The only valid Parameters in Combination to -`b`, --`raw` are <a href="#--b64e---b64e">--b64e, --b64e</a>, <a href="#--b64d---b64d">--b64d, --b64d</a> and <a href="#--strings---strings">--strings, --strings</a>.

 ```console